 I just wanted to share because I do expect something like this to happen to every new dog owner.
 It might not be this extreme but I want to be sure you know that in addition to all of the adorable pics and cuddly moments with your new dog there is bound to be a little chaos too and I need you to be prepared for that.
 Keep in mind that I will be here for support and when you are ready for it – some laughs.

-I am looking for a guardian home for one of our girls.
 I am looking for a home that is within 20 miles (approximately); close enough to have our girl back to visit at least every 3 months so she can feel comfortable here in our home since this is where she would have her puppies.
 My preference would be for the girls to stay at our home until they are 6 months old, again my goal is for our home to feel like a very familiar, comfortable place – everything has to be low stress for Mommy dogs.
 The benefit to you would be still plenty of puppy experiences but a lot more training, she would also have her shots and be ready to take out and about (an 8 week old puppy goes home up to date on shots but due to parvo risk cannot go out for about 6 more weeks).
 She will come back and live here in our home for the final 7-10 days of her pregnancy and for at least 6 weeks after puppies arrive – this means that your dog will be here for a total of 7-ish weeks.
 You can come visit but I know for some (myself included) that would be really tough to be without your dog for over 2 months so I know this is not for everyone.

 If you have been considering a dog but travel has kept you from adding to your family, this could be a great arrangement because we would love to have her back to visit as often as possible.
 It is just difficult for us to take multiple dogs out and about and socialize them properly and we think the guardian program would give our girls a great opportunity that is harder for us to provide here.
 There are definitely more details to discuss.
 Please contact me if you are within 20 miles of 98012 and want more information!
 Thanks